 All writers are welcome to submit, especially writers of color, LGBTQ writers, writers with disabilities, and all writers from marginalized backgrounds.

-We are currently reading submissions for Capsule Stories Spring 2021 Edition.
+We are currently reading submissions for Capsule Stories Summer 2021 Edition, Capsule Stories Second Isolation Edition, and our blog.

 Please submit via Submittable.